Below the Clouds: Release

 The Match Factory owns the international sales rights to the film.
 A trailer was released on 22 July 2025.
 The film premiered in the main competition of the 82nd Venice International Film Festival.
-It will also be screened at the BFI London Film Festival.
-It was theatrically released in Italy on 18 September 2025.
+It was screened at the BFI London Film Festival.
+It competed in Stockholm Documentary Competition of the 2025 Stockholm International Film Festival on 14 November.

+It was theatrically released in Italy by 01 Distribution on 18 September 2025.

 Mubi handles the distribution rights to the film in North and Latin America, the United Kingdom, Ireland, Germany, Austria, Switzerland, Spain, Turkey, India, Australia and New Zealand, and will give it an awards-qualifying run in the fall of 2025, followed by a theatrical release sometime in the first quarter of 2026.

-It will compete in Stockholm Documentary Competition of the 2025 Stockholm International Film Festival on November 14, 2025.

 Reception

 Critical response

+Sheila O'Malley of RogerEbert.com gave the film four stars out of four and wrote that it's "gorgeous".
 Peter Bradshaw of The Guardian rated the film five stars out of five, calling it "utterly distinctive" and "a ghostly yet luminous cinematic mosaic".